hgautam/kube-deployment-strategies/recreate/Readme.md

 Version 1 is deleted and then version 2 is rolled out.

 As part of this demo, we will delete the pods running current version of and then deploy a newer version.
-This implies there will be a downtime for users.
+This implies there will be a downtime for the users.
 The time of downtime will depend on shutdown and boot time of the application.

 ### Requirements